Spidees/SCUM-ServerManager/README.md

 # NSSM Service Setup

+You will need NSSM (the Non-Sucking Service Manager).
+Download it here: [https://nssm.cc/download](https://nssm.cc/download)

 To run your SCUM server as a Windows service using NSSM:

 1. Open a command prompt as administrator in the SCUM folder and run: